Chicago Tribune's latest real estate article that I found interesting:

 For her, the decision was financial.

-the most recent said, on average, people who make their vacation property available for rent take in between $30,000 and
+every year, and the most recent said, on average, people who make their vacation property available for rent take in between

-Your Vacation Property Work for You!"
-(FireCrystal Communications) and rents out her second home, a one-bedroom riverfront
+to Make Your Vacation Property Work for You!"
+(FireCrystal Communications) and rents out her second home, a one-bedroom

-with potential renters: VRBO, Wimdu and airbnb are among the others.
-The growing popularity of the idea can be seen in numbers
+owners with potential renters: VRBO, Wimdu and airbnb are among the others.
+The growing popularity of the idea can be seen

-from HomeAway Inc.'s network of online vacation rentals.
-The websites' global listing count at the end of 2008 was 338,396.
+in numbers from HomeAway Inc.'s network of online vacation rentals.
+The websites' global listing count at the end of 2008

-something that people want to come to?
-Beach cottages, summer cabins, even a condo in the heart of a big city will draw
+your property something that people want to come to?
+Beach cottages, summer cabins, even a condo in the heart of a big city

 Even if you live well outside a big city, you may have something people want.